ddm94/ddm94/README.md

 ## 🚀 Other

-- 👩‍💻 I'm currently working on Project OneTime
+- 👩‍💻 I'm currently working on [Project OneTime](https://www.danieledimodica.com/projects/project-one-time.html)
-- 🧠 I'm currently learning C#, C++, Python
+- 🧠 I'm currently learning C#, C++, Python and 3D modeling
 - 📫 How to reach me: **d.dimo94@hotmail.com**
 - ⚡️ Fun fact: I religiously eat my crisps with chopsticks

+## 🖥️ Projects

+I strongly suggest visiting my portoflio for a more detailed overview of my projects and more!

+### Project OneTime

+A 3D low-poly puzzle platformer where the player can make use of up to 3 power-ups simultaneously to overcome obstacles and solve environmental puzzles.
+The game heavily relies on level design to achieve harmony between different combination of powers up, so that one power up does not negavitely affect the others.

 ## 🛠 Languages and Tool